New Zealand distribution

 We serve the whole Christian community and work closely with churches and the community to serve all denominations and confessions.

-We have over 2,000 types of Bibles and other Scripture resources in our Wellington warehouse at 144 Tory Street which can be purchased from our shop - including printed media and also Bibles and Scripture resources in other formats, such as on audio cassette, in Braille, on video, on CD-ROM, DVD and MP3 CD.
+We have more than 3,000 types of Bibles and Scripture resources in our Wellington warehouse at 144 Tory Street which can be purchased from our shop - including printed media and also Bibles and Scripture resources in other formats including CD-ROM, DVD and MP3 CD and USB Drive.

 We distribute all recognised and approved versions of the Bible in English, plus Scriptures in up to 80 different non-English languages to meet the needs of the ever increasing number of different cultures in New Zealand.
-Our most popular translations include Samoan and other Pacific Island languages, as well as Chinese, Japanese, Korean and Thai.
+Our most popular translations include Samoan and other Pacific Island languages, as well as Chinese, Japanese, Persian and Burmese.

 Read about some of our New Zealand distribution projects.